Aim / Intent

 Autumn

-In Year 10 Mathematics students will continue to build on the previous years of knowledge and key principles, looking specifically at the following in their first term: The 4 Operations including Decimals, FDP Review, Approximation, Indices and Standard Form, Angles, Area and Perimeter and Negative Numbers.
+In Year 10 students will continue to build on their knowledge of the key Mathematical principles, looking specifically at the following in their first term: Approximation, Calculations with Decimals, Algebraic Expressions, Angles, Equivalence of Numbers, Brackets, Percentages, Directed Number and Substitution.

 Spring

-In Year 10 Mathematics students will continue to build on the previous years of knowledge and key principles, looking specifically at the following in their second term: Pythagoras, Algebraic Expressions, Averages, y = mx + c, Statistical Diagrams, Time and Nth Term.
+In Year 10 students will continue to build on their knowledge of key Mathematical principles, looking specifically at the following in their second term: Angles, Fractions, Statistical Graphs, Area, Linear Equations, Formulae, Circle Theorems, Probability and Graphs of Functions.

 Summer